 Smart Readiness Indicator: Tools to support the uptake of the SRI

-The intended workshop will focus on tools supporting the uptake of the Smart Readiness Indicator (SRI) and the identification of effective actions to improve a building’s SRI score.
-SRI2MARKET will present the SRI2MARKET platform which refers to a tool for SRI assessments and e-learning courses.
+This workshop focused on tools supporting the uptake of the Smart Readiness Indicator (SRI) and the identification of effective actions to improve a building’s SRI score.
+SRI2MARKET presented the SRI2MARKET platform which refers to a tool for SRI assessments and e-learning courses.
 The SRI tool provides a user-friendly interface for users to save their SRI assessments.
 It also creates dynamic scorecards according to pre-defined filters and automatically compares SRI assessments of buildings situated in different countries.
 SRI2MARKET offers e-learning lessons on the SRI and its assessment methodology aiming to bridge the existing skills gap.

-EVELIXIA will showcase the SRI Advisor tool, presenting the methodology used to generate tailored recommendations for smart upgrades.
-A live demo of the tool will be conducted on the platform, offering participants an interactive, hands-on experience.
-This demonstration will highlight the tool’s functionalities, usability, and added value in supporting decision-making for smart building improvements.
-Following the live demo, a set of questions will be circulated among participants to gather feedback and reactions.
-The goal is to assess user experience, understand expectations, and collect ideas for further enhancing the tool’s functionality and relevance for different user groups.
+EVELIXIA showcased the SRI Advisor tool, presenting the methodology used to generate tailored recommendations for smart upgrades.
+A live demo of the tool was conducted on the platform, offering participants an interactive, hands-on experience.
+This demonstration highlighted the tool’s functionalities, usability, and added value in supporting decision-making for smart building improvements.
+Following the live demo, a set of questions was circulated among participants to gather feedback and reactions.
+The goal was to assess user experience, understand expectations, and collect ideas for further enhancing the tool’s functionality and relevance for different user groups.

-iEPB will present the StandAlone SRI calculation tool, a calculation engine that can be integrated into existing applications, enabling flexible adoption and interoperability.
-Built on the iEPB Common Data Model, it ensures consistency across platforms.
-In combination with the complementary iEPB web application, users can collect the necessary SRI data and visualize results alongside other building energy performance assessments.
-Together, these solutions foster the practical uptake of the SRI methodology and support its integration into diverse contexts.
+iEPB presented the StandAlone SRI calculation tool, a calculation engine that can be integrated into existing applications, enabling flexible adoption and interoperability.
+Built on the iEPB Common Data Model, it ensured consistency across platforms.
+In combination with the complementary iEPB web application, users could collect the necessary SRI data and visualise results alongside other building energy performance assessments.
+Together, these solutions fostered the practical uptake of the SRI methodology and supported its integration into diverse contexts.

-SmarterEPC will present the tools developed by the project to support the uptake of the SRI in synergy with Energy Performance Certificates (EPCs).
-These tools include a single, standardized EPC and SRI onsite audit procedure; a digital interface allowing smart data collection for all input data required for the calculation of EPC and SRI, connected with existing EPC and SRI tools; a template for a single, EPBD-compliant EPC and SRI certificate; and a support center to facilitate the uptake of the project results by policymakers.
+SmarterEPC presented the tools developed by the project to support the uptake of the SRI in synergy with Energy Performance Certificates (EPCs).
+These tools included a single, standardised EPC and SRI onsite audit procedure; a digital interface allowing smart data collection for all input data required for the calculation of EPC and SRI, connected with existing EPC and SRI tools; a template for a single, EPBD-compliant EPC and SRI certificate; and a support centre to facilitate the uptake of the project results by policymakers.

-The workshop will be concluded with the presentation of a roadmap for the roll-out of the SRI in the EU.
+The workshop concluded with the presentation of a roadmap for the roll-out of the SRI in the EU.

 Close Menu